QAInsights/Fun-with-JMeter/README.md

 # 🏑 Exercises

-> Currently under active development, please Start and Watch this repository for the updates.
+> Currently under active development, please `Star` and `Watch` this repository for the updates.

 # ⏭ What's next?